Folkwise-io/spoc-evaluation-framework/README.md

 * PHP/Perl/Python/JavaScript/Java/etc. developers are bad developers.
 * ...and the list goes on.

 In the midst of such uncertainty, it is clear to the author that a practical and memorable framework for evaluating software developers is immediately necessary.
-In order to help clear up the confusion, we're presenting here, in plain english, **the SPOC framework**.
+In order to help clear up the confusion, we're presenting here, in plain english, **the SPOC framework**, which we at [Mintbean](https://mintbean.io) use on a daily basis to evaluate software engineering candidates.

 ------